Selection mechanisms in front invasion: Robustness of invasion processes

 \subsection{Robustness and bifurcations in scalar reaction-diffusion}

+We start this discussion with an analysis of bistable fronts, that is, fronts connecting two stable states, rather than the fronts relevant so far where the state ahead of the front is unstable.
+This situation is simpler yet similar to the case of pushed fronts and will be adapted to study pulled fronts and the transition between pulled and pushed fronts.

-\textbf{Motivation: bistable fronts.} We start with a bistable front in the scalar reaction diffusion equation
+\textbf{Motivation: bistable fronts.} We consider a bistable front in the scalar reaction diffusion equation

 where both asymptotic states are stable and rescaled to one and zero, respectively, for any $\delta$ sufficiently small.
+The simplest example would be the Nagumo equation with $f(u)=u(1-u)(u+a+\delta)$ where now $-1<a<0$!
 We suppose we know existence of a monotone traveling front solution $q_0(x)$ propagating with speed $c_0$ when $\delta=0$ and wish to show that this front survives small changes in the parameter $\delta$.
 This problem is classical and can be attacked from several different approaches.
 We emphasize an approach using the implicit function theorem in preparation for the subsequent study of pushed and pulled fronts.

 When (\ref{eq:mainrobust}) is recast as a system of first order equations,

 the traveling front is identified as a heteroclinic orbit in the intersection of the one-dimensional unstable manifold of the rest state $(1,0)$ and the one dimensional stable manifold of the rest state $(0,0)$.
 As such this heteroclinic orbit lacks structural stability and is expected to be destroyed under small perturbations.
 To retain the front solution for $\delta\neq 0$, we must vary another parameter which in this case is simply the wave speed $c$.
 We argue using the implicit function theorem applied to the nonlinear equation